muachilin/Pig/README.md

 </p>

-A tiny Github Action built with JavaScript for managing labels and comments in issues!
+A tiny Github Action built with JavaScript for managing labels and comments in issues :dart:

+Let FuzzyOcto help you build the bridge between issues and pull requests 🔥

-Stay at home and play with Github :octocat:
+Stay home and play with Github :octocat:

 ## 🏷️ Labeling